Here are some of the questions and answers people ask about our sweat lodge:

 Back to Top

 Does it matter that I take a medication?
 Let me say it again, some medical conditions and medicines do have heat interactions and your concern is important, do ask your doctor or pharmacist.
 The transdermal patches are affected by heat and can cause an over dose under some conditions.
 So, please take care of yourself and ask your doctor.
+Also, sometimes people refer to certain hallucinogens as "medicine."
+"Medicines" are not a part of any of our ceremonies.
+And please, don't use alcohol or other drugs on the day of the sweat lodge and don't bring them here.

 Back to Top